AnnaNikitaML/GraphConvolutionalNetwork/README.md

 - nn2708-eval.ipynb

+- BFS.py

+Helper functions to run BFS in a graph to search path between given two atoms.
+This is important when we have 2J or 3J coupling type (i.e. when the atoms aren't bonded directly) as we want to know via which atoms the path goes.
+Sometimes for 3J coupling we can have diamond-shape structure (so there are two paths of length 3 between the atoms), so we find all shortest paths, not just one.

+- draw.py

+Helper function to plot 3d balls-and-sticks molecule model.
+It really helps to visualise some interesting cases to better understand some corner cases.

 - MyNet2.py

 Graph Convolutional Recurrent Neural Network, takes an Adjacency graph for a molecule and the features for atoms, returns some latent features for atomwise.